 An eco-friendly substitute: Once again, vinegar is the star substitute of choice.

 Unfortunately, these are just some of the hazards lurking under your kitchen sink.
-Your best bet?
+Your best bet for ture eco friendly cleaning?
 Always read the active ingredients lists and warnings on the labels — and know that products that come straight from Mother Nature don’t require extensive ingredient lists or warning labels.
 If you stick with what’s natural, you don’t have to be concerned with minding your p’s and q’s (percs and quats, that is).